-There have been a great many innovations in football since the advent of the professional game.
-From the crossbar, goalkeeping gloves to 4G plastic pitch the game has moved into the digital age harnessing the use of technology towards the advancement and enjoyment of the game.
-Today major fixtures can be decided by goal line technology which can provide an accurate decision on a goal to a referee within seconds.
+Today major fixtures can be decided by goal line technology which can provide an accurate decision about a goal within seconds.
 Big data and analytics packages are used by the media and governing bodies to create match statistics.

-Ironically, one of the football’s greatest innovations is now something of a thing of the past at least at the top levels of the game.
-Many of the most well-known clubs now have high-powered lighting built into the roofs or upper tiers of new all seated stadia.
-The floodlight that we first came to know in the post-World War II era – that of 4 multiple electric powered lamps on permanent 100ft high mast pylons – have almost disappeared at the highest levels of the game.
+Many of the most well-known clubs now have high-powered lighting built into the roofs or upper tiers of all seated stadia.
+The floodlight that we first came to know in the post-World War II era – that of 4 multiple electric powered lamps on permanent 100ft high mast pylons – has almost disappeared at the highest levels of the game.

 Early Floodlights

-The use of floodlights was opposed by game administrators for many years at least in the United Kingdom.
-Moreover, the industry had thought that evening football would keep working men from the family home.
-The costs associated with powerful lights were also an expense many clubs could not afford.
-However, there is some evidence to suggest that the first ever football match to be played under temporary floodlights was in England at Bramall Lane in Sheffield at 7 pm on 14th October 1878.
+However, despite the resistance there is some evidence to suggest that the first ever football match to be played under temporary floodlights was in England at Bramall Lane in Sheffield kicking off at 7 pm on 14th October 1878.

-After this period very few games were played using floodlights in Britain up until the outbreak of World War I. Permanent floodlights were simply not in use or part of stadium infrastructure.
-The organisers of the game refused to allow them to be used for anything other than friendly or charity exhibition matches.
-Safety and cost concerns, as well as traditions, meant such an innovation was frowned upon.
+Up to 1900 there were very few games played using floodlights in Britain up until the outbreak of World War I. Permanent floodlights were simply not in use or part of stadium infrastructure.
+The organizers of the game refused to allow them to be used for anything other than friendly or charity exhibition matches.

-By the 1930’s football clubs in England started to argue for the use of floodlights for evening football.
 Arsenal FC noted the use of temporary floodlights at soccer grounds in Belgium and Austria and called for the introduction.
-At around this time, the game was also worried about losing fans to other sporting past-times.
+At around this time, the game was also worried about losing fans to other sporting events.
 Greyhound racing, which would take place in the early evening, used trackside lighting bringing excitement to the event.

-The growth of foreign football tours also saw a change in momentum towards floodlights being installed.
-English teams began travelling for challenge matches to the United States where lighting had been part of the most noted sporting stadiums even by the late 1930’s.
+English teams began travelling for challenge matches to the United States where lighting had been part of the most noted sporting stadiums even by the late 1920’s.

-Trial installations of equipment started to crop up around Britain and by the early 1950’s they began to come into use for competitive football in both Scotland and England.
+By the early 1950’s they began to come into use for competitive football in both Scotland and England.

 Football under Floodlights